ColinJClemence/DataScienceStuff/curriculum/week-06/1.3-web_servers_and_apis/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Use a web browser
+- use a web browser
-- Know what a web server is
+- know what a web server is

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*